 please note that you can click on the pictures above to freeze the transitioning

-We offer optical coherence tomography (OCT) scanning of skin lesions.
+we offer optical coherence tomography (OCT) scanning.
 A scan takes less than 20 seconds.
-With this device, we can make a diagnosis of skin cancer and can accurately determine its depth.
+With this device, we can make a diagnosis of skin cancer and can accurately determine the depth.
 We can then remove the skin cancer and can repeat the scan after the removal to check it has been cleared.

-The OCT technology is extremely useful when paired up with non-invasive treatments,
+The OCT technology is extremely useful when paired with photodynamic therapy (PDT).

 PHOTODYNAMIC THERAPY & OCT

 PDT is a remarkable non-invasive treatment but recurrences have been an issue with the conventional protocol.
 We think the conventional protocol is now out-dated.
-There are 2 common reasons why conventional treatment fails:
+There are several reasons why conventional treatment fails, these include:

 1. Failure in the assessment of appropriate lesions to treat (too often skin cancers are thicker than they appear).
 2. Inadequate delivery of light to tumour cells when using the standard red LED (Aktilite) lamp alone.

-This is where the OCT technology is extremely valuable: An OCT scan can accurately measure the true depth of the entire skin cancer instantly.
+This is where the OCT technology is extremely valuable: An OCT scan can assess the optical properties of tumour (and overlying skin) and can accurately measure the true depth of the entire skin cancer instantly.
 A biopsy will not do this - a biopsy will only look at a small section of the cancer and the processing involved in preparing the tissue for histological analysis will distort the sample leading to a false depth reading.